Why we plant so many species of street trees

-There are about 300 different species of street trees across our City.
-Here’s why!
+Did you know that there are about 300 different species of street trees growing across our City.

 Species are selected to suit the environment where they will be planted, taking into account soil quality and availability.